 • BA (Hons) Sociology and Politics

 Method of assessment

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.

 The most up to date reading list for each module can be found on the university's reading list pages.

 On successfully completing the module students will be able to:

-critically evaluate arguments supported by quantitative work,
+4 Have improved their ability to critically evaluate arguments supported by quantitative and qualitative work

 Back to top